Additional audio: Ryan Osland, The Australian

-> Kat Panjari - My first impressions are just how embracing this island is.
+My first impressions are just how embracing this island is.
 It instantly felt like home.
-I think it's because it almost has a farm-like feel about it.
+It almost has a farm-like feel about it.
 There's tractors rolling by.
 There's agricultural-type buildings around the island.
 You can feel the layers of history on the island, and the scale of it; feels like a small village or a small town, and a community feel about it.
 So even though it's potentially a very hostile environment, in the middle of the Southern Ocean, it's green and it's a lovely place to live.
 So I instantly felt at home, which is quite different to being on the continental stations, which can be a little bit more hostile and a little bit more difficult to get used to.
 So that's been a really lovely surprise.

-> Some of the first cargo to come ashore is food, which has the new chef Kerryn Oates fully occupied.
+Some of the first cargo to come ashore is food, which has the new chef Kerryn Oates fully occupied.

 We're currently in the green store at the moment, unpacking a year's supply of food.
 We've many hands, doing a chain gang.